microsoft/NLU.DevOps/docs/Test.md

 ### `--speech`
 (Optional) Test using speech files from utterances.

-Please note, the LUIS and Lex service options currently only support the 16KHz WAV format.
+Please note, the LUIS and Lex provider options currently only support the 16KHz WAV format.

 See [Getting started with speech](#getting-started-with-speech).